How to Promote Your Contest

 So you've built your site, got everything ready & just launched your new business.
 Now you quickly realise that getting customers is harder than you thought.

 So you decide to run a contest with Gleam (or some other provider).
 The problem you now face is that getting entrants for your contest can be almost as hard as getting customers.

 This part of the guide is designed to give you some insight into why contests are an important piece of your strategy & how not to completely fail at your first one.
 Trust me, the more you do the easier & bigger they will become, you just need to get across that first hurdle.

 When you have an initial audience of just family or friends it can be extremely hard to get traction.
 Instead you should be thinking about how you can use contests to get infront of another already established audience (preferrably one with a strong alignment to your target customer demographic).

 The first thing you can do is to partner with other companies that are looking to run a contest or that run regular contests.
-These companies should be complimentary to your own (and preferrably not competitors).
+These companies should be complementary to your own (and preferably not competitors).

 The advantage of this type of strategy is twofold:

 - You get other businesses to contribute towards the overall prize pool